Wilsbert12/Data_Science_Classification_of_Rakuten_Challenge_Multimodal_Soft_Vote/Business_Impact.md

 # Busieness Impact

-Improving the ability to classify products into their correct product type codes using multimodal data (text and images) can provide significant benefits to an e-commerce business.
+Improving the ability to classify products into their correct product type codes using multimodal data (text and images) can provide significant benefits to an e-commerce platform.
 Below are the key processes, KPIs, and bottom-line effects that can be positively impacted:

 ***